Australian Organising Committee

 Dr Stephan Arndt

-Stephan is Associate Professor and director resources engineering at Monash University, Melbourne, Australia.
+Stephan was Associate Professor and director resources engineering at Monash University, Melbourne, Australia.
 He joined Monash University in 2016 from industry having 25 years’ experience in advanced simulation methods in applications of rock mechanics, seismicity, discrete fracture networks, coupled multi-physics simulations, fracture mechanics and constitutive models.
 His research interests include emerging technologies in geomechanics; cross-industry synergies; scalability of modelling methods; integration of machine learning and optimisation; better quantification of risk under uncertainty; and using high performance computing, visualisation and virtual reality in decision-making.
 Stephan has extensive consulting experience in the mining sector consulting for major mining projects in Australia and overseas.